pehringer/spud/README.md

 - ```-cycle_time [NUMBER_MILLISECONDS]``` - Make the simulator take the given number of milliseconds per cycle.
 - ```-cycle_count [NUMBER_CYCLES]``` - Make the simulator run the given number of cycles before halting.

-For example if you wanted to execute hello world 4x faster and have it stop after "hello" has beeen printed:
+For example if you wanted to execute hello.bin 4x faster and have it stop before the newline is printed:
 ```./sim.bin -filepath examples/bin/hello_world.bin -cycle_time 25 -cycle_count 50```
 # Peripherals
 There are two memory mapped peripherals: